 Life Insurance Checklist

-This life insurance checklist is designed to help you get through the weeks immediately following the death of a loved one.
+To make this process easier for you, here’s presenting a stepwise checklist of the top documentation and money matters you must deal with.
+This life insurance checklist includes critical information and is designed to save you money, time and energy, and help you get through the weeks immediately following the death of a loved one.

 Settling an estate can be a complicated affair.
-When a loved one dies, you should seek legal advice on matters such as:
+When your loved one departs, you should consider seeking legal advice on matters such as:

 - Re-recording of property deeds

-- Disbursement of the insured's business and estate assets
+- Disbursement of the business and estate assets

 - Drawing up of a will for the widow or widower

-A local trust officer is an important resource for survivors.
+A local trust officer is an important resource for the dependent(s).
 This individual is an expert financial advisor who deals in investments, estate settlements, and household finances.
-A tax attorney or CPA should be consulted if you think that the deceased's estate might be subject to federal taxation.
+A tax attorney or CPA should be consulted if you think that the estate of the deceased might be subject to federal taxation.

-Locate any life insurance or accidental death insurance policies.
+Step 5: Locating any life insurance or accidental death insurance policies

 When applying for Social Security benefits, you will need: